Apple iPhone 15 Leaks And Rumours: Exciting New Colours, Upgraded Specs And More

 You may have to pay more for the iPhone 15 Pro models!
 A USD 100 price hike will grace the Pro variants owing to the upgraded features (especially the 3nm A17 chip).
 Hence, the iPhone 15 Pro could start at USD 1099 whereas the iPhone 15 Pro Max could start at USD 1199.
 On the other hand, the vanilla iPhone 15 could still start at USD 799, since Apple may want to drive up sales for its affordable models.
 Some rumours even suggest a lower price for the iPhone 15 Plus considering the lacklustre demand for the iPhone 14 Plus.

-Apple WWDC 2023 To Take Place From June 5th To 9th!
-What Can We Expect This Year?

-Apple To Spend USD 1 Billion On Exclusive Movies For Theatres And Apple TV+
+What We Know About Apple’s USD 1 Billion Bet On Exclusive Movies For Theatres And Apple TV+

 (Hero and feature image credit: Courtesy Pexels)